 Adiantum is the genus under the fern family commonly referred to as the Maidenhair fern.
 The scientific name was derived from the Greek word adiantos meaning “unwetted” owing to the fact that the leaves of the plant repel water (1).

-- Do Maidenhair Ferns Need Fertilizer?
+- Plant Maidenhair Ferns Guide

 - Toxicity to Humans and Pets